 Building up positive relationships with customers can not only help you to retain the individuals themselves but can also help to bring in new customers through their recommendation.
 Understanding the value of a single customer over a lifetime of repeated business will help you to realise the importance of customer retention.
 Losing the trust of a loyal customer effectively means sending this income to another business.

-As well as the lowest price, the best quality product and the biggest and cutest stuffed Meerkat, your customers will return time and time again because of your service.
-They will feel loyalty when they have a personal relationship with your brand and the people that convey your brand.
-A fundamental of customer service is having a business culture where your staff are willing to go the extra mile for every single customer, every time.
-Build your business on the bedrock of excellent service and suddenly you will find that customers return.
-With or without a Meerkat…
+As well as having a good quality product or service, a competitive price and an eye-catching offer, customers will return for a great customer service experience.
+When they feel that they have a personal relationship with your brand and your staff they are more likely to remain loyal to your business.
+A fundamental of customer service is having a business culture where your staff are willing to go the extra mile for every single customer.

 Being of value to your customer will not only make them feel that your business is worth investing in but can also, in turn, add value to you.
 There are a number of ways to make customers feel important whilst also providing you with an opportunity to expand your audience and improve your business.

 Online - Building up an online presence through social media, content marketing and forums offering advice and information about the wider industry can provide your customers with a reason to spend more time interacting with you and your business.
 Regular, useful emails can give you an opportunity to reach out to customers and remind them about your business, or even offer them an incentive if you think they might have forgotten about you.

 Sales - Go beyond providing your product or service.
 Whether you can afford to offer something for free, a great discount or a loyalty card, these incentives can encourage customers to return and also make them feel valued.
 Coupled with great customer service this is a straightforward way to retain customers.